 Martha’s Vineyard – Past and Present

-From its discovery in the 17th century to the present day, Martha’s Vineyard has enchanted those who arrived on its shores with its pristine beaches and hauntingly beautiful meadows, woodlands and landscapes.
-Named for the youngest daughter of Bartholomew Gosnold and the wild grapes growing in profusion, Martha’s Vineyard began as a whaling port and farming community and has since become a home to over 15,000 year round residents and a destination for more than 7 times as many summer visitors.
+For centuries Martha’s Vineyard has enchanted those who arrived on its shores with its pristine beaches and hauntingly beautiful meadows, woodlands and landscapes.
+Named for the youngest daughter of Bartholomew Gosnold and the wild grapes growing in profusion, Martha’s Vineyard was once known as a whaling port and farming community.
+It has since become home to 15,000 year round residents and a destination for more than 7 times as many summer visitors.

 A Place of Respite and Relaxation